Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Experimental Results

 \section{Experimental Results}

-In this section, our ARGP mapping method is evaluated in simulation by comparing it to different benchmarks.
-We then integrate our approach into an IPP framework to demonstrate its benefits for online mapping in adaptive terrain monitoring tasks using synthetic and real-world data.
+This section presents our experimental results.
+First, we evaluate our proposed mapping strategy by comparing it against different benchmarks in terrain mapping scenarios.
+Then, we validate our approach using real-world surface temperature data and integrate it into an adaptive path planning framework to demonstrate its benefits for online robotic applications.